leanprover/logic_and_proof_lean3/the_natural_numbers_and_induction.rst

 The key property that the integers enjoy, which sets them apart from the natural numbers, is that for every integer :math:`n` there is a value :math:`-n` with the property that :math:`n + (-n) = 0`.
 The value :math:`-n` is called the *negation* of :math:`n`.
 We define subtraction :math:`n - m` to be :math:`n + (-m)`.
 For any integer :math:`n`, we also define the *absolute value* of :math:`n`, written :math:`|n|`, to be :math:`n` if :math:`n \geq 0`, and :math:`-n` otherwise.

 We can no longer use proof by induction on the integers, because induction does not cover the negative numbers.
 But we can use induction to show that a property holds of every nonnegative integer, for example.
-Moreover, we know that every negative integer is the negation of a positive one.As a result, proofs involving the integers often break down into two cases, where one case covers the nonnegative integers, and the other case covers the negative ones.
+Moreover, we know that every negative integer is the negation of a positive one.
+As a result, proofs involving the integers often break down into two cases, where one case covers the nonnegative integers, and the other case covers the negative ones.

 Exercises
 ---------